Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Documentation plays a critical role in achieving effective software testing.
 Details like requirement specifications, designs, business rules, inspection reports, configurations, code changes, test plans, test cases, bug reports, user manuals, etc. should all be documented.

-Documenting the test cases will facilitate you to estimate the testing effort you will need along with test coverage and tracking and tracing requirement.
+Documenting the test cases will help you to estimate the testing effort you will need along with test coverage and tracking and tracing requirements.
 Some commonly applied documentation artifacts associated with software testing are:

 1. Test Plan